Anindita123-code/MS4-full-stack-artsea/README.md

 The website is structured so that the user can navigate easily and fulfill their goal of making a purchase of art workshop after finding an appropriate one
 * There is a top navbar, which is handy to navigate the breadth of the website.
-* There is a workshop listing page, which is also the search page that lists all the workshops that have been currently added by the superuser.
+* There is a workshop listing page that lists all the workshops that have been currently added by the superuser.
 * Each workshop displays more details in the workshop detail pages, from where the user is provided the functionality to add the item to their shopping background
 * The bag items can then be adjusted and routed for checkout and payment to block their snapshots
 * There is also a blog listing page, which lists all the active blogs in the the website